FrancescoJonusDiamonds/EugeneTest/README.md

 5) I will now add the PHP unit testing in at least one controller, as requested, and I also have, unfortunately, a strange routing bug that it happened just now.
+The Http facade's fake method allows you to instruct the HTTP client to return dummy responses when requests are made.
+We will use the Faking Responses possibility of Laravel to faking an answer to our API request, and, in particular, we will fake the specific URLs of the two given banks.
+I've used PHPUnit for now, but I can introduce Guzzle possibilities if requested, as it is supported by Laravel.